 In addition to a sleeping bag, we recommend that kids sleep in merino wool base layers.
 They are amazing since not only do they insulate kids, but they also wick away moisture if they got too warm during the night.

 The best way to keep kids warm while camping is to dress them in layers.
 This includes good base layers (we absolutely LOVE merino wool), wool socks, and an insulating layer on top of their clothing such as fleece or down.
 A knit winter hat also does a great job at preventing heat loss and keeping kids warm during camping.
 At night time a kids sleeping bag is essential and will actually be warmer than an adult sleeping bag.

 The most important thing that you need to consider when deciding if it’s too cold to camp is your kids camping gear.
-If kids have a good kid specific sleeping bag and layer well with items like merino wool, fleece, and down, kids can easily camp in temperatures down to 20 degrees Fahrenheit.
+If kids have a good kid-specific sleeping bag and layer well with items like merino wool, fleece, and down, kids can easily camp in temperatures down to 20 degrees Fahrenheit.